This page is designed to answer the following questions:

 - Adjusting their pillows/bedding

 - Administering prescribed pain relief (if you have relevant training)

 - Adjusting medical devices/equipment such as wheelchairs, prosthetics and catheters (if you have relevant training)

-- Making adjustments to the environment e.g. opening/closing a window
+- Making adjustments to the environment (e.g. opening/closing a window)

-- Performing personal care
+- Carrying out personal care

-- Providing support and reassurance
+- Providing emotional support and reassurance

 Remember that when you work with the individual to resolve issues with pain and discomfort, always keep them informed of your actions and obtain their consent.

 Sometimes, you may recognise that an individual is in pain or discomfort but not be able to identify the reason why or may not have the necessary training or responsibility to perform remedial actions.
 In these cases, you should report your concerns to your manager or supervisor immediately so that they can arrange for this to be investigated or actioned further.